-Is the development the best practicable environmental option for this land/site?
-YES NO Please explain The proposed development will result in the loss of some indigenous veo the vegetation is considered least threatened and the site slightly distu - e, however, it is also unlikely that any significant archaeological or palaeontological resourc es will be ir npacted.
-No significant environmental impacts associated with the proposed deve elopmen t have beer n identified • Will the benefits of the proposed land use/development outweigh the negative impacts of it?
-YES NO Please explain No significant negative environmental impacts are expected by the planefits of better water supply to the town and its residents will outweig • • • Will the proposed land use/development set a precedent for similar activities in the area (local municipality)?
-YES NO Please explain N/A • Will any person's rights be negatively affected by the proposed activity/ies?
-YES NO Please explain No person's rights are expected to be negatively affected by the proportion is expected to have a general positive impact on the surrounding area. sed dev elopment.
-The activity • Will the proposed activity/ies compromise the "urban edge" as defined by the local municipality?
+it is also unlikely that any significant archaeological or palaeontological resources will be impacted.

+No significant environmental impacts associated with the proposed development have been identified.
+Will the benefits of the proposed land use/development outweigh the negative impacts of it?
+YES NO Please explain No significant negative environmental impacts are expected by the pr benefits of better water supply to the town and its residents will outweig oposed o Ih any ne developme gative imp nt and the acts. • Will the proposed land use/development set a precedent for similar activities in the area (local municipality)?
+YES NO Please explain N/A Will any person's rights be negatively affected by the proposed activity/ies?
+YES NO Please explain No person's rights are expected to be negatively affected by the propo is expected to have a general positive impact on the surrounding area. sed deve elopment.
+T he activity • Will the proposed activity/ies compromise the "urban edge" as defined by the local municipality?
 YES NO Please explain Unknown.
-The development is located outside the built up/urban area of Calvin ia. • Will the proposed activity/ies contribute to any of the 17 Strategic Integrated Projects (SIPS)?
-YES NO Please explain The proposed bulk water supply system in Calvinia is considered to co ntribute to SIPS 18: • SIP 18: Water and sanitation infrastructure A 10-year plan to address the estimated backlog of adequate water to 2.1m households to basic sanitation. supply 1.4m hous eholds and • What will the benefits be to society in general and to the communities? local Please explain The project will provide job opportunities during the construction and th e operat ional phase Э. This development has the potential to provide an economic injection in t of creating employment opportunities. he local community , by means The proposed development will increase the income generated by the study a rea, which is currently non-existent.

-• Any other need and desirability considerations related to the Please explain proposed activity?

-How does the project fit into the National Development Plan for 2030?
+The development is located outside the built up/urban area of of Calvinia a.
+Will the proposed activity/ies contribute to any of the 17 Strategic Integrated Projects (SIPS)?
+YES NO Please explain The proposed bulk water supply system in Calvinia is considered to co ntribute to SIPS 18: SIP 18: Water and sanitation infrastructure A 10-year plan to address the estimated backlog of adequate water to 2.1m households to basic sanitation. supply 1 .4m house eholds and • What will the benefits be to society in general and to the local Please explain Please explain explain The project will provide job opportunities during the construction and th e operati onal phase).
+This development has the potential to provide an economic injection in t of creating employment opportunities. he local c community , by means The proposed development will increase the income generated by the non-existent. study are ea, which i s currently Most importantly, it will provide reliable and additional water capacity to the town of Calvinia.
+Any other need and desirability considerations related to proposed activity? the Please explain N/A How does the project fit into the National Development Plan for 2 030?
+Please explain N/A